CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/comments.md

         □ Standard Fix in Monorepos

           .
 Option 1 - run build first, then watch with npm run build && npm run dev .
-Option 2 - add --clean flag so tsup ensures an initial build .
-Option 3 - use a tsup.config.ts file configure it to always tart with a clean + initial build
+Option 2 - insert the new dev:shared script to root package.json, so it ensures its build .
+Option 3 - add --clean flag so tsup ensures an initial build .
+Option 4 - use a tsup.config.ts file configure it to always tart with a clean + initial build

             ```
               import { defineConfig } from 'tsup'